GenericMage/CoinClash/Type-A/Documentation/CCLiquidRouter.md

   - Skips settled orders via `pendingAmount == 0` check in `_processOrderBatch`.
   - Validates `step <= identifiers.length` in `_collectOrderIdentifiers`.
   - Validates input and output liquidity in `_prepareLiquidityTransaction`.
+  - Resolves stack overflow in `_processSingleOrder` by extracting liquidity updates to `_updateLiquidityBalances`.

 ## Limitations and Assumptions
 - Relies on `ICCLiquidity` for settlements, not direct Uniswap V2 swaps.